wp-plugins/ccavenue-payment-gateway-advanced-for-woocommerce/readme.txt

 = 1.0.0.2 =
 * Added option to convert any of currency to INR for ccavenue to work.
   -- You should use WooCommerce Currency Switcher Plugin to enable multiple currency in your site.

+ = 1.0.3 =
+* Success response display "1" instead of complete the order - ERROR - SOLVED --> it is changed the plugin file name to index.php - because of file name not found for notification url, it was not working.
+Now it is working OK.